vuongducphuong/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 To activate *rule-based assignment*, navigate to :menuselection:`CRM --> Configuration --> Settings`, and activate :guilabel:`Rule-Based Assignment`.

-The rule-based assignment feature can be set to run :guilabel:`Manually`, meaning an Odoo user must manually trigger the assignment, or :guilabel:`Repeatedly`, meaning Odoo will automatically trigger the assignment according to the chosen time period.
+The rule-based assignment feature can be set to run :guilabel:`Manually`, meaning an Leansoft user must manually trigger the assignment, or :guilabel:`Repeatedly`, meaning Leansoft will automatically trigger the assignment according to the chosen time period.

 To set up automatic lead assignment, select :guilabel:`Repeatedly` for the :guilabel:`Running` section.
-Then, customize how often Odoo will trigger the automatic assignment in the :guilabel:`Repeat every` section.
+Then, customize how often Leansoft will trigger the automatic assignment in the :guilabel:`Repeat every` section.

 .. image:: lead_scoring/rule-based-assignment.png